0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 **The setup to create a Load Balancer**

-1. Go to AWS EC2 Load Balancer section
+1. Go to the `Load Balancer` section in the AWS EC2 page
-1. Click Create Load Balancer
+1. Click `Create Load Balancer`
-1. Select Classic Load Balancer
+1. Select `Application Load Balancer`
-1. Click Continue
-1. Set the Load Balancer name
+1. Set the `Name`,
-1. Select the right VPC if you have more then one
+1. Select two `Availability Zones`, the EC2 that you are going to create further will have to go in the same AZ
-1. Don’t check Create an internal load balancer
-1. Don’t check Enable advanced VPC configuration
-1. In the Load Balancer Protocol section select the options that best fits your app
-1. Click Next: Assign Security Groups
+1. Go to the next section
+1. Don't bother about the HTTPS warninig (in a prodcution setup you'll want SSL enabled)
+1. Go to the next section
-1. Select a Security Group
+1. Select a `Security Group`
-1. Click Next: Configure Security Settings
-1. Click Next: Configure Health Check
+1. Go to the next section
-1. Select TCP in the drop down menu for Ping Protocol
+1. Select the Target Group that we created previously
-1. Click Next: Add EC2 Instances
-1. Click Next: Add Tags
-1. Click Review and Create
+1. Expand the `Advanced health check settings` and set the followng values: 2, 2, 2, 5
+1. Go to the next section
+1. For now we will skip the `Register Targets` since we don't have any EC2 ready
+1. Go to the next section
 1. Click Create

 ### Launch Configurations